slifin/breeze/README.md

 Signal is a document to help writers increase context and meaning expressed through code.

-## Use every opportunity to describe the thing the code solves
+## Use every opportunity to describe what the code solves

 Provide context to your code operations by including variable names whenever possible